JannisKohle/DrumPadTrainer/README.md

 ### How exercises are stored:

-Exercises are stored like this: (This is a paradiddle, it is in 4/4 but there are 16th notes -> same as 16/16, it only has 1 bar (the bar has 4 quarter notes), replaid 8 times)
+Exercises are stored like this: (This is a paradiddle, it is in 4/4 but there are 16th notes -> same as 16/16, it only has 1 bar (the bar has 4 quarter notes), replaid 8 times, not published)

 ```json
 {